grow-assistant/sales-assistant/codebase_export.md

                     'type': 'note',
                     'direction': 'internal',
                     'subject': 'Internal Note',
-                    'notes': content[:1000]  # Limit length to prevent token overflow }
+                    'notes': content[:1000]
+                }
                 interactions.append(interaction)

         if not interactions:
             return "No prior interactions found."

-        # Sort all interactions by date
         interactions.sort(key=lambda x: x['date'], reverse=True)

-        # Take only the last 10 interactions to keep the context focused
         recent_interactions = interactions[:10]

         prompt = (
             "Please summarize these interactions, focusing on:\n"
             "1.
-Most recent email FROM THE LEAD if there is one (note if no emails from lead exist)\n" "2.
+Most recent email FROM THE LEAD if there is one\n" "2.
 Key points of interest or next steps discussed\n" "3.
 Overall progression of the conversation\n\n"
             "Recent Interactions:\n"